jgoeszoom/DJ-mixing-board/README.md

 # UCR-CS120B
 Repository containing the various versions and pertinent files for my final project for the UCR CS120B course.

-CS120B at UCR is the introduction to embedded systems class.
+CS120B at UCR is the introduction to advanced embedded systems class.
 Topics covered in the class include embedded processor programming, custom processor design, standard peripherals such as buttons, joysticsk, etc.